iguessthislldo/georgios_computer/README.md

 The current iteration is Georgios 2 which consists of 8 bit data size, 8 instructions, and by default 16 registers.
 It only has instructions for changing register values, adding and subtracting, each by a value or a register, along with nop and halt instructions.
+It takes its instructions from the `image` binary file made by a very simple assembler:
+`scripts/assembler.py`.

 Flow control (Jumps) and logical operations are being planned for the next iteration, Georgios 3.